caicloud/cyclone/docs/quick-start.md

     }
  }' ''$HOST_URL'/api/v1/projects/'$PROJECT_NAME'/pipelines'
  ```
- That means checkout code from `$YOUR_GITHUB_REPO_ADDRESS` firstly, and then running a container which used busbox image to perform the commands we defined, which are `echo hello` and `echo word`.
+ That means checkout code from `$YOUR_GITHUB_REPO_ADDRESS` firstly, and then running a container which used busbox image to execute the commands we defined, which are `$YOUR_COMMAND_1` and `$YOUR_COMMAND_2`.

  ## Create a pipeline record

-After the pipeline is created successfully, you could create a recod to perfom it.
+After the pipeline is created successfully, you could create a recod to execute it.

 ```shell
 # create a record.